-Beams of light seared through the ceiling to zap people and babyfy them as Pendleton weaved to and fro through desks and around victims in a desperate dash to make it to his own personal elevator.
-He didn’t actually know any of these people’s names, so he simply made them up as he went along, tagging fake job positions with them as well.
+Beams of light seared through the ceiling to zap people and babify them as Pendleton weaved to and fro through desks and around victims in a desperate dash to make it to his own personal elevator.
+He didn’t actually know any of these people’s names, so he simply made them up as he went along, tagging fake job positions to them as well.

 There went Portly Dan Gearman, head of regional sales, face like a clock…There goes Boring Bob from accounting, R.B.F.
 Margaret from advertising, Bouncing Breasts Betty from…No, wait…He knew Betty.
 She was actually one of his secretaries, Sara…Had been anyway.
 She’d been hot, and no surprise, she’d turned into a pretty cute baby.
 Hopefully, the process hadn’t hurt her too much.
 If she wasn’t dead, she could always grow up with that big beautiful rack again…He had some sympathy after all.

 He pulled Dotty along to the elevator, Patricia trailing behind them.
 He quickly swiped his keycard through the pass lock and waited on baited breath as the elevator doors slid open.